Quality requirements for disability service providers

 There are currently five key quality requirements for service providers receiving disability funding from Disability SA.

-Non-government service providers must become a member of the Disability Services Provider Panel (DSPP) to be eligible for National Disability Agreement (NDA) funding from the Department for Communities and Social Inclusion (DCSI).
+Non-government service providers must become a member of the Disability Services Provider Panel (DSPP) to be eligible for National Disability Agreement (NDA) funding from the Department of Human Services (DHS).

 Providers receiving only South Australian Home and Community Care (HACC) funding are not required to be a member of the DSPP.